 Diener’s model takes a hedonic, or pleasure-oriented, approach to life and happiness.
 We are happy when we feel happy.

 In contrast, the eudaimonic approach focuses on living a life that is meaningful and fully realized.
 In other words, you don’t have to feel happy to be happy.

 Let’s take a closer look at these two approaches and what they mean for humanity's search for happiness.

 Hedonia: pursuing positive feelings

-Hedonia is often characterized through feelings of pleasure and positive affect.
-Hedonism is the pursuit of pleasure and avoidance of suffering, which some theorists and philosophers, for example the Cyrenaics, believe to be the only way to achieve happiness.
+Hedonia is often characterized by feelings of pleasure and positive affect.
+Hedonism is the pursuit of pleasure and avoidance of suffering, which some theorists and philosophers believe to be the only way to achieve happiness.

 But if happiness means maximizing positive emotions and minimizing negative ones, we are doomed to chase happiness forever, because our brain is working against us.

 The human brain is a fascinating piece of design with the ability to process unfathomable amounts of information in a single instance.
 Despite this, there is just so much information to take in that the brain has to make certain choices when it comes to which information it focuses on.
 And more often than not, it chooses to focus on the negatives.

 In his book The Happiness Trap, Russ Harris writes: